conduktor/kafka-stack-docker-compose/README.md

  Run with:
  ```
- docker-compose -f full-stack.yml up
+ docker compose -f full-stack.yml up
- docker-compose -f full-stack.yml down
+ docker compose -f full-stack.yml down
  ```
-** Note: if you find that you can not connect to [localhost:8080](http://localhost:8080/) please run `docker-compose -f full-stack.yml build` to rebuild the port mappings.
+** Note: if you find that you can not connect to [localhost:8080](http://localhost:8080/) please run `docker compose -f full-stack.yml build` to rebuild the port mappings.

 ## Single Zookeeper / Single Kafka